Australian mining state passes Aboriginal heritage protection law | Headlines

 Australian mining state passes Aboriginal heritage protection law

-"Change of this scale is complex, and the challenge ahead to deliver on the potential set out in the bill should not be underestimated," the chamber's chief executive Paul Everingham said in a statement in November.
-An Australian inquiry into Rio Tinto's destruction of Juukan Gorge recommended a new national legal framework and for Aboriginal people to be the top decision makers on heritage issues.
+An Australian inquiry into Rio Tinto's destruction of Juukan Gorge recommended a new national legal framework and for Aboriginal people to be top decision makers on heritage issues.
+An environment department spokesperson said the federal government had agreed to work with the First Nations Heritage Protection Alliance to design options "to reform and strengthen protections for indigenous cultural heritage and preserve Australia's cultural treasures".

-Western Australia's parliament passed legislation late on Tuesday aiming to better protect Aboriginal heritage in the mining state, however indigenous groups said it did not go far enough and are now counting on changes at the national level.

-Indigenous heritage protection has become a major issue after global miner Rio Tinto in 2020 legally destroyed culturally significant rock shelters dating back more than 46,000 years for an iron ore mine, sparking public and investor outrage.
-Western Australia state Premier Mark McGowan said the new legislation, which overhauled a 1972 law, took a respectful approach to managing Aboriginal cultural heritage in a state rich in mineral and energy resources on their land.
+Legislators have introduced better protection for Aboriginal heritage in the mining state of Western Australia but indigenous groups said it did not go far enough and are counting on changes at the national level.
+Protection has become a major issue after global miner Rio Tinto triggered outrage in 2020 after legally destroying culturally significant rock shelters that dated back more than 46,000 years for an iron ore mine.

-The state's Chamber of Minerals and Energy has backed the legislation but said the next step of setting out regulations within the new framework would be tough.
-"Change of this scale is complex, and the challenge ahead to deliver on the potential set out in the bill should not be underestimated," the chamber's chief executive Paul Everingham said in a statement in November.
+Aboriginal groups are counting on federal legislation to go further than Western Australia law.
+The Aboriginal Heritage Action Alliance "will work with others to ensure national laws which are being co-designed in partnership with First Nations people will deliver cultural heritage protection", it said in a statement.

+Rio Tinto said it supported the strengthening of Aboriginal cultural heritage protection.
+"We are absolutely committed to ensuring the events at Juukan Gorge are never repeated," a spokesperson said, referring to the 2020 destruction.
+Woodside Petroleum, which is expanding its Pluto liquefied natural gas (LNG) plant near ancient rock art, said it was reviewing the new law.

-An Australian inquiry into Rio Tinto's destruction of Juukan Gorge recommended a new national legal framework and for Aboriginal people to be the top decision makers on heritage issues.
-Aboriginal groups are now counting on federal legislation to go further than the Western Australia law.
+"We understand that the regulations which will support the bill are yet to be drafted, which leaves a number of uncertainties that will be crucial to the effectiveness of the legislation," a Woodside spokesperson said.
+An Australian inquiry into Rio Tinto's destruction of Juukan Gorge recommended a new national legal framework and for Aboriginal people to be top decision-makers on heritage issues.

+An environment department spokesperson said the federal government had agreed to work with the First Nations Heritage Protection Alliance to design options "to reform and strengthen protections for indigenous cultural heritage and preserve Australia's cultural treasures".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)